lisp-maintainers/defclass-std/README.md

 This doesn't work inside a `defclass/std` form, you get "not in a function definition".

+Likewise, when the point is on a class name, we can call `M-x slime-export-class`.
+This adds the class name and all the accessors/readers/writers symbols to the `:export` clause of your package.
+It doesn't work with a `defclass/std` form.

-It's too handy, we'll need a contribution somewhere.
+Those are too handy, we'll need a contribution somewhere.

+Or, whenever faced with these limitations, just transform your defclass/std to a regular defclass.
+You can see the maroexpansion with `C-c M` (`slime-macroexpand-1`) and copy-paste the expansion (followed by M-x downcase-region …).

 ## Dependencies